International Telecommunications Union & The Internet Engineering Task Force.

 ADSL and SDSL, whilst being faster than ISDN, are only as fast as the slowest uplink when used for video

-whether the video conferencing system is PC or non-PC based, it can either be located behind an
+whether the video conferencing system is PC or non-PC based, it can either be located behind a

 H.261 - video codec for audiovisual services at p x 64Kbps.